Alvor1991/PP2-Online-Quiz/README.md

 * **Quiz Intro**
 ![Intro image](assets/readme-files/quiz-intro.png)

     - The Quiz Intro feature serves as an informative gateway, offering users a glimpse into the purpose and structure of the quiz.
 By providing clear insights into what users can expect, it sets the stage for an engaging and rewarding experience.
 This introductory content not only informs users about the quiz's objectives but also instills a sense of anticipation, encouraging active participation.
 With engaging and purposeful messaging, the Quiz Intro feature piques users' curiosity and motivates them to delve further into the quiz content.
-Overall, it plays a crucial role in laying the foundation for a positive user experience, ensuring users are well-prepared and excited to embark on the quiz.

 * **Navigation Buttons**
 ![Nav buttons image](assets/readme-files/nav-buttons.png)

     - The Navigation Buttons provide users with clear and accessible options to either start the quiz or view quiz rules.
 This straightforward design element ensures ease of use and navigation throughout the quiz experience.
 By offering intuitive choices, users can quickly progress through the quiz or seek additional information as needed, enhancing overall usability and engagement.
-The simplicity of the navigation buttons streamlines the user journey, minimizing barriers to entry and allowing participants to focus on the quiz content itself.

 ### Quiz Rules

 * **Quiz Intro**
 ![Intro image](assets/readme-files/quiz-rules.png)

     - The Quiz Rules feature offers clear instructions on how the quiz works, ensuring users understand the mechanics and objectives before they begin.
 By providing concise and accessible guidelines, it sets expectations and helps users navigate the quiz effectively.
 This feature not only enhances user comprehension but also minimizes confusion and frustration, thereby optimizing the overall user experience.
-With straightforward explanations, users can confidently engage with the quiz, maximizing their enjoyment and learning potential..

 ### Music Quiz